opencypher/cypherdb/src/content/docs/cypher/difference.md

 ### LOAD CSV FROM

-Kuzu can scan files not only in the format of CSV, so the `LOAD CSV FROM` clause is renamed to `LOAD FROM`.
+CypherDB can scan files not only in the format of CSV, so the `LOAD CSV FROM` clause is renamed to `LOAD FROM`.

 #### Semantics

-Neo4j adopts a trail semantic (no repeated edge) for pattern within a `MATCH` clause, whereas Kuzu adopts _walk_ semantic (allowing repeated edge) for pattern within a `MATCH` clause.
+Neo4j adopts a trail semantic (no repeated edge) for pattern within a `MATCH` clause, whereas CypherDB adopts _walk_ semantic (allowing repeated edge) for pattern within a `MATCH` clause.

-In Kuzu, you can use `is_trail` or `is_acyclic` function to check if a path is a trail or acyclic.
+In CypherDB, you can use `is_trail` or `is_acyclic` function to check if a path is a trail or acyclic.

 #### Variable length relationships

-Since Kuzu adopts a walk semantic by default, so a variable length relationship needs to have a upper bound to guarantee the query will terminate.
-If upper bound is not specified, Kuzu will assign a default value of 30.
+Since CypherDB adopts a walk semantic by default, so a variable length relationship needs to have a upper bound to guarantee the query will terminate.
+If upper bound is not specified, CypherDB will assign a default value of 30.

-Kuzu also extends Neo4j's variable length to support filter inside the variable length relationship.
+CypherDB also extends Neo4j's variable length to support filter inside the variable length relationship.

 To run algorithms like (all) shortest path, simply add `SHORTEST` or `ALL SHORTEST` between the kleene star and lower bound.
 For example,  `MATCH (n)-[r* SHORTEST 1..10]->(m)`.
 It is recommended to use `SHORTEST` if paths are not needed in the use case.